Skip to main content

 Frequently Asked Questions

-How do I protect a 16 hours and 15 minutes block from interruptions?
+How do I stay productive for all of 16 hours and 15 minutes?

 How often should I take breaks during a 16 hours and 15 minutes session?